 - If required filler rod may be used.

-- It produces a high-quality weld of most of the metals.
+- It produces a high-quality weld of most metals.

 - Flux is not used in the process.

-MIG welding uses filler metal to the joint.
+MIG welding uses filler metal for the joint.
 Because the wire electrode melts as it’s being used.
-These types of electrodes called a consumable electrode.
+These types of electrodes are called consumable electrodes.

 - It is the arc welding process, in which the weld is shielded by an external gas such as argon, helium, CO2, and argon+oxygen.

-- It is having consumable electrode wire, with the chemical composition similar to that of the parent material, is continuously fed from a spool to the arc zone.
+- It has consumable electrode wire with a chemical composition similar to the parent material, continuously fed from a spool to the arc zone.

-- The fused electrode material is supplied to the surfaces of the workpieces, fills the weld pool and forms joint.
+- The fused electrode material is supplied to the surfaces of the workpieces, fills the weld pool, and forms joints.

-- Due to automatic feeding fo the filling wire (electrode) the process is referred to as a semi-automatic.
+- Due to the automatic feeding of the filling wire (electrode), the process is considered semi-automatic.